Carolyn Bessette didn't say yes when John F. Kennedy Jr. first proposed to her.

 He was at least partly motivated to take that next step by grief: His mother, who he was extremely close to, died in May 1994 and, in the summer of 1995, Anthony was given a dire prognosis when the testicular cancer he successfully battled in the 1980s returned.

-"It felt like a victory not just for John, but for Carolyn," Richard Bradley, who served as executive editor at George (and went by Richard Blow in those days), says in Taraborrelli's The Kennedy Heirs.
+"It felt like a victory not just for John, but for Carolyn," Richard Bradley, who served as executive editor at George (and went by Richard Blow in those days), was quoted in The Kennedy Heirs.
 "She was excited about John, about his drive and determination and the fact that he'd found something that gave him purpose.
 She wanted to be with him the whole way.
-She told me she had a sense that this was the first of a series of magazines John might publish, and she had an idea about a style magazine for men, something like Esquire but more mainstream.
+She told me she had a sense that this was the first of a series of magazines John might publish, and she had an idea about a style magazine for men, something like Esquire but more mainstream."

-"When you were with them," Bradley continued, "you felt John had really put forth a new power couple in the family, and there had been a lot of them, like Jack and Jackie, Bobby and Ethel, Sarge and Eunice [Shriver].
+"When you were with them," Richard continued, "you felt John had really put forth a new power couple in the family, and there had been a lot of them, like Jack and Jackie, Bobby and Ethel, Sarge and Eunice [Shriver].
 John had always had a thing about the Kennedy power couples of the past, and this was how he wanted to view himself and Carolyn.
 So, I guess one could say that Carolyn was becoming the woman behind the man, and John was happy and proud about it.
 I think his mom would have been as well."

 And importantly for Carolyn, who did her best to ignore the women of all ages who shamelessly threw themselves at her fiancé, John wasn't too old-fashioned.
 Unlike so many of the men in his family, including his late father, President John F. Kennedy, he aspired to take their relationship, and their eventual marital vows, seriously.

 "I see what goes on in this family, and it scares me," Carolyn had admitted to her friend Stewart Price, according to The Kennedy Heirs.
-Price reminded her that John was different, to which she replied, "It's a good thing, too.
+He reminded her that John was different, to which she replied, "It's a good thing, too.
 I know myself and I'm definitely not that pathetic Kennedy wife who'll stay home with the kids while her husband is out screwing around.
 No. I'm that pissed-off Kennedy wife who'll be in prison because she took matters into her own hands."

-So though numerous issues would plague John and Carolyn's relationship in the months and years to come, by all accounts infidelity wasn't one of them—though, according to some, Carolyn would tell John during fights that she was seeing an ex-boyfriend.
+So though numerous issues would plague John and Carolyn's relationship in the months and too-few years to come, by all accounts infidelity wasn't one of them—though, according to some, Carolyn would tell John during fights that she was seeing an ex-boyfriend.

 Her friends didn't think she would actually cheat, though.